COS301-SE-2021/Surface-Pattern-Accelerator/README.md

 We will be using monorepo with gitflow
 - We will have multiple feature branches for code development
 - We will have development branches for our integration and regression testing
+- We will have release brances for different versions of our working prototypes
 - We will have a master branch for our working prototypes

 ## Delta Devs Team Members